korayalkan/factorial-recursive/README.md

-# factorial-recursive
+# Finding Factorial

-Finding Factorial of a number we take from user, and the same program with recursive method.
+To practice algorithms and learning recursive functions..